Moringa-SDF-PT10/Farouk-Abdi-meal-project/README.md

 ## :handshake: Acknowledgments

- Shoutout to Moringa-SDF-PT10 for inspiring this amazing project
+ Shout out to Moringa-SDF-PT10 for inspiring this amazing project